DETAILED ACTION

 Regarding claim 1, Pires teaches a laminated glass (paragraph 0001) comprising:

-at least two glass members 1,4 and at least one adhesive film 2 (paragraph 0055) disposed in a stacked manner, where the glass members and the adhesive film are alternately disposed (figure 1); and
+at least two glass members 1,4 and at least one adhesive film 2 (paragraph 0055) disposed in a stacked manner, where the at least two glass members and the at least one adhesive film are alternately disposed (figure 1); and

-decorative layers 3 provided on surfaces (figure 1) of the at least two glass members (paragraph 0011, each covered with a film of lacquer) facing toward the at least one adhesive film (figure 1), wherein:
+at least two decorative layers provided on surfaces (figure 1) of the at least two glass members (paragraphs 0011 and 0047, each covered with a film of lacquer and ink) facing toward the at least one adhesive film (figure 1), wherein:

-a first one of the at least two of the decorative layers comprises a first number of layers (1) of a top layer having a texture (only the lacquer, paragraph 0011, where everything has a texture) stacked in a first stacking sequence (figure 1), and
+a first one of the at least two decorative layers comprises a top layer having a texture, an optical coating layer (the lacquer, paragraph 0011, where the lacquer is an optical coating and everything has a texture), and a pattern layer (screen printed ink, paragraph 0047) stacked in a first stacking sequence (figure 1), and

-a second one of the at least two of the decorative layers comprise a second number of layers (2) selected from a top layer having a texture (lacquer, paragraph 0011) and a pattern layer (screen printing, paragraph 0047) stacked in a stacking sequence (figure 1),
+a second one of the at least two decorative layers comprises a top layer having a texture, an optical coating layer (the lacquer, paragraph 0011, where the lacquer is an optical coating and everything has a texture), and two pattern layers (screen printed ink in multiple colors requires multiple layers, paragraph 0047) stacked in a second stacking sequence (figure 1),

-wherein the first stacking sequence and the second stacking sequence are different (lacquer vs lacquer and screen printing),
+wherein the first stacking sequence and the second stacking sequence are different (second requiring an extra pattern layer),

 Regarding claim 2, Pires teaches that